China to ease energy use curbs to relieve economic pressures

-The country will also move towards capping carbon dioxide emissions from overall energy use to meet its environmental goals, rather than setting energy consumption targets, said the statement issued late Friday after the annual Central Economic Work Conference.
+The country will also move towards capping carbon dioxide emissions from overall energy use to meet its environmental goals, rather than setting energy consumption targets, said the statement issued late on Friday (Dec 13) after the annual Central Economic Work Conference.

 China, the world's biggest coal consumer and greenhouse gas emitter, has set rigorous national and regional targets for total energy consumption use and energy intensity - the amount of energy consumed per unit of economic growth.